 After a fun weekend hanging out with our family, I went to Penguin Random House on Monday morning to meet with my editor Maria.
 I’d never been to PRH’s building before, so I gasped when I saw, right in their enormous lobby, glass cases from floor to ceiling filled with books.
 I took one look and turned around to step outside again.
 I had to stand on the sidewalk to gather my wits (and snap a quick photo).

 [Side note: a few people have asked me what I wore that day.
 I wanted to be stylish but comfy, put together but not fussy.
-So I wore these black jeans, a deep purple blouse and a fitted black blazer.
-For shoes, I wore these black Nike sneakers that a friend recommended — I’m in love with these kicks!
+So I wore slim black jeans, a deep purple blouse and a fitted black blazer.
+For shoes, I wore all-black Nike sneakers that a friend recommended — I’m in love with these kicks!
 I walked about thirty NY blocks wearing those shoes and was A-OK.
 I’ll admit I felt a bit underdressed when I met the fashionistas at PRH, but overall I felt like I’d dressed appropriately — to the point where one gentleman in the building asked if I was a new hire!
 And to which Maria responded, “She’s actually one of our authors.
 We won her manuscript at auction.”
-Love it!!!]
+LOVE IT!!!]

 Anyway, I took the elevator up PRH’s skyscraper and lovely Maria met me and escorted me to her office.
 Her office had a magnificent view of the city and, of course, shelves upon shelves of books she’d published.
 I even saw one work shelf with my name on it and a bunch of paperwork.
 WHOA.

 And OMG.
 She’d prepared breakfast for me.
 In her office, we sat at her small conference table, which she’d decorated with a pretty tablecloth and cloth napkins and flowers, and enjoyed homemade blueberry muffins and hot tea.
 It was so incredibly thoughtful!
 We discussed THE PAPER KINGDOM, the talented illustrator Pascal Campion and details about the release and marketing strategy for the book.
 She also introduced me to the fantastic people in her department (some of whom were incredibly well dressed, like people who work in fashion) and gave me a tour of a few of their floors.
-On shelves everywhere, I saw stacks and stacks of books I adore, including WONDER by RJ Palacio, which I’ve read about five times.
+On shelves everywhere, I saw stacks and stacks of books I adore.
 It was so exhilarating!

-And it was so much sensory and emotional overload that I forgot to take photos.
+And it was so much sensory and emotional overload that the photos I took were a blurry mess.

 After a wonderful time at PRH, I stepped out into the bright NYC day.
 Onward, to continue the magical day!